microsoft/vsts-extension-multivalue-control/readme.md

 # How to get started
 ## Visual Studio Team Services

-1. Navigate to your work item form customization page and add a Multivalue Control.
+1. Navigate to your work item form customization page and add a multivalue control.

 ![Layout Customization](img/layoutCustomization.png)